momo5502/node.js/README.md

 ```

 ### Step 4: Serve `Hello World`
-Now that the server is running, we can send our message `Hello World`, to the user
+Now that the server is running, we can send our message - `Hello World` - to the user
 ```javascript
 app.get('/', function(req, res) {
     res.send('Hello World');